-Innovation Project uses industry best practices and improves safety and access with active transportation options.
+Innovation Draiget uses industry best practices and improves safety and Innovation Project uses industry best practices and improves safety and access with active transportation options.
 Enables, supports or preserves housing The project improves active transportation connections, making it more practical for residents to live in nearby housing without relying on a personal vehicle.
 This supports affordability, particularly for new developments east of the creek, by providing direct access to essential services.
 The project strengthens the viability of mixed-use developments along Main Street by improving access to community amenities (arena, food bank, and MAC).